Updated: Oct 15, 2022

 White spots around braces

-Drinking a lot of soda with braces can cause white spots to form around your braces, which are aesthetically unpleasing once you remove the braces after you complete orthodontic treatment.
-These white spots are small cavities that are trying to form but haven't quite matured into a full cavity.
-They may or may not progress to full cavities but the problem with them is that they are close to impossible to remove.
+Drinking a lot of soda with braces can cause white spots to form around your braces, which are pre-cavities.
+They are also aesthetically unpleasant once you remove the braces after you complete orthodontic treatment.
+These white spots are pre-cavities that are trying to form but haven't quite matured into a full cavity.
+It is basically the enamel being demineralized.
+They may or may not progress to full cavities but the problem with them is that they are close to impossible to remove once they have formed.

 So if you drink a lot of soda with braces, you may end up with a mouth full of veneers just to correct the cosmetic appearance of the white spots.
 If you thought the braces were expensive, you should see the price tag for the veneers!